Planned Parenthood challenges Wisconsin abortion laws

 Under Wisconsin law, it is a felony for anyone other than a doctor to perform an abortion.

 The requirement that the same doctor give out medicine to cause an abortion on two separate visits, at least 24 hours apart, is outside the norms of standard medical care, the lawsuit said.
-Patients often see one medical professional on one visit and then someone else on a follow up, the lawsuit said.
+Patients often see one medical professional on one visit and then someone else on a follow-up, the lawsuit said.
 This requirement related to medical abortions is the only place in Wisconsin law where such a law exists, the lawsuit said.

-Lastly, the requirement that doctors who prescribe the drugs be physically present when doing so is a stark departure from how prescription medication is handed out in all other contexts, the lawsuit said.
+Last, the requirement that doctors who prescribe the drugs be physically present when doing so is a stark departure from how prescription medication is handed out in all other contexts, the lawsuit said.

 If successful, women seeking the medicine could consult with doctors via video links or other similar means to avoid having to make return trips to urban clinics where they work.
 There are four abortion clinics in Wisconsin — two in Milwaukee, one in Madison and one in Sheboygan that’s only open about six days a month.